hyperledger-archives/composer/packages/generator-fabric-composer/README.md

 # generator-composer
 This is a Yeoman module for a set of Yeoman generators.
-These are used to create pro-forma templates for using with the **/composer-runtime-hlf Composer.
+These are used to create pro-forma templates for using with the Hyperledger Composer.
 There are two current generators that can be used from the point of creating a model through to creating command line applications

 The naming of this repository is following the Yeoman naming conventions.